 IMF Managing Director Dominique Strauss-Kahn says Africa will not be spared the consequences of the global crisis and that the significant gains many countries have made in recent years in the fight against poverty are now at risk.

-The world must not forget Africa during this crisis, A Commentary by Dominique Strauss-Kahn, Managing Director, International Monetary Fund
+A Commentary by Dominique Strauss-Khan, Managing Director, International Monetary Fund.